Samed Karakoç

-Muhammed Samed Karakoç (born 30 June 1997) is a Turkish professional footballer who plays as a midfielder, generally as a right winger, for 24 Erzincanspor.
+Muhammed Samed Karakoç (born 30 June 1997) is a Turkish professional footballer who plays as a midfielder, generally as a right winger, for İnegölspor.

 Professional career

 Samed made his professional debut for Fenerbahçe in a Süper Lig 2-2 tie with Göztepe on 12 August 2017.

 For the 2018–19 season Samed was loaned out to third tier Turkish club Tarsus İdman Yurdu.
 He has played 33 games and scored 9 goals.